421250/SparkTutorials/README.md

 1. How to use create UDF (User Defined Function):
   We will illustrate how to define UDF and practise casting of data type.
   We will also cover how to transform one row to multiple rows after applying UDF.
-2. Further transformation operations: Casting datatypes / Filter Function
+2. Further transformation operations: Casting datatypes / Filter Function / Map / flatMap
 3. Spark Optimization and Explain Plan